-- .
-Throughout this prospectus, - (1)when we use the terms "we," "us," or "Inergy, L.P.," we are referring either to Inergy, L.P., the registrant itself, or to Inergy, L.P. and its operating subsidiaries collectively, as the context requires, and - (2)when we use the term "our predecessor," we are referring to Inergy Partners, LLC, the entity that conducted our business prior to our initial public offering, which closed on July 31, 2001.
-Inergy, L.P. was formed as a Delaware limited partnership on March 7, 2001 and did not have operations until the initial public offering.
-Our predecessor commenced operations in November 1996.
-The discussion of our business throughout this prospectus relates to the business operations of Inergy Partners, LLC prior to Inergy, L.P.'s initial public offering and Inergy, L.P. thereafter. - .
-We have a managing general partner and a non-managing general partner.
+- Throughout this prospectus, when we use the terms "we," "us," or "Inergy, L.P.," we are referring either to Inergy, L.P., the registrant itself, or to Inergy, L.P. and its operating subsidiaries collectively, as the context requires. - We have a managing general partner and a non-managing general partner.
 Our managing general partner is responsible for the management of our partnership and its operations are governed by a board of directors.
 Our managing general partner does not have rights to allocations or distributions from our partnership and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf.
 Our non-managing general partner owns a 2% non-managing general partner interest in our partnership.
 Generally, we refer to each general partner as managing or non-managing, as the case may be.
 We collectively refer to our managing general partner and our non-managing general partner as our "general partners."